 Before using an oxygenated fuel, try to confirm the fuel's contents.
-Some states/ provinces require this information to be posted on the pump.
+Some states/provinces require this information to be posted on the pump.

-The following are the EPA-approved percentages of oxygenates:
+The following are the EPA-approved percentages of oxygenates for non-road vehicles:

-ETHANOL (ethyl or grain alcohol) 10% by Volume

-You may use gasoline containing up to 10% ethanol by volume.
+ETHANOL (ethyl or grain alcohol) 10% by volume You may use gasoline containing up to 10% ethanol by volume.
 Gasoline containing ethanol may be marketed under the name "Gasohol".